zainsakaji/HerMarket/README.md

 # HerMarket 🌿

-> AI-powered cooperative marketplace connecting rural women artisans directly to global buyers — no middlemen, fair prices, real impact.
+> AI-powered cooperative marketplace connecting rural women artisans directly to global buyers, no middlemen, fair prices, real impact.

 ## The Problem

-Rural women in India, Bangladesh, Kenya, Nepal and beyond produce beautiful handmade goods — textiles, embroidery, baskets, spices, jewelry, clothing.
+Rural women in India, Bangladesh, Kenya, Nepal and beyond produce beautiful handmade goods: textiles, embroidery, baskets, spices, jewelry, clothing.
 But middlemen buy their products for almost nothing and resell for 10–50× the price in cities or online.

 The women already have the skills.
 They just lack:
 - Market access